 I think she could be a champion until she’s 34, I really do….As a matter of fact, I’ll tell you something else I believe.
 I don’t think you’ve seen the best of Venus play yet.

-Meanwhile, I’ve been quite unabashed in expressing my preference for women’s tennis.
-Because, frankly, the women’s game is not only almost as powerful as the men’s (with Venus hitting 125 mph serves); their fierce baseline strokes during relatively long rallies are also far more titillating to watch than the one big serve that now characterizes men’s tennis.
+Meanwhile, I’ve been unabashed in expressing my preference for women’s tennis.
+Because, frankly, the women’s game is not only almost as powerful as the men’s (with Venus hitting 125 mph serves); their fierce baseline strokes during relatively long rallies are also far more exciting to watch.

 Nevertheless, it is arguable that Roger Federer accomplished an equally-historic and even more enviable feat by defeating Rafael Nadal yesterday to win his fifth consecutive Wimbledon title 7-6 (9/7), 4-6, 7-6 (7/3), 2-6, 6-2.
 And in so doing, he emulated the legendary Bjorn Borg.
 But in a related article, in which I attempted to put Andre Agassi’s retirement into perspective, I left no doubt that I think Federer has a way to go to emulate an even greater living legend, Pete Sampras!